 The Crux Of The Recycling Issue

 The amount of available information like this is endless simply because the central question of recycling is a very serious one.
 It focuses on the problem of increasingly competing demands on increasingly diminishing resources.
-It addresses the issues of sustainability, costs and environmental concerns.
-These are hugely important issues that are not going to go away on their own and if left unattended will become insurmountable problems for future generations.
+It addresses the issues of sustainability, costs, and environmental concerns.
+Important These are hugely important issues that are not going to go away on their own and if left unattended will become insurmountable problems for future generations.

 We Can & Should All Make A Difference

 A recently commissioned study by a large electronics recycling company in the U. S. concluded that many businesses are looking for affordable and flexible options when it comes to recycling.
-So too are governments through their stewardship and legislative programs.
+Important So too are governments through their stewardship and legislative programs.
 And so too is the public at large.

 There Is No Downside To Good Recycling Practices.

-As the facts above suggest, within our own scope we in the scrap metal industry, have a sizable role to play.
+As the facts above suggest, Important within our own scope we in the scrap metal industry, have a sizable role to play.

 We can make a difference.
 But we need a commitment from all stakeholders.
 The public needs to stay informed.
 Governments should be both alarmed and engaged far beyond the business of picking winners to be sponsored in their recycling programs.
-And industry must continue to innovate with recycling solutions and sound environmental practices in mind.
+Important And industry must continue to innovate with recycling solutions and sound environmental practices in mind.